University Catalog

 PSYC 4430.
 ADVANCED TOPICS IN CLINICAL COUNSELING.
 4 Hours.

 This course will cover current topics in Clinical and Counseling using an interactive, participatory format that includes a lecture portion and a laboratory section.
 The course will focus on specific content topics that are especially relevant today to better understand and use advanced concepts in Clinical and Counseling.
 Completion of the course is essential for students who are interested in pursuing a career in Clinical and Counseling research.
-Prerequisite: PSYC 3317; PSYC 3318; C or better in PSYC 2300, PSYC 3200, and PSYC 3300; junior standing recommended.
+Prerequisite: PSYC 3317; PSYC 3318; C or better in PSYC 2300, PSYC 3200, and PSYC 3300.

 PSYC 4431.
 ADVANCED TOPICS IN COGNITIVE SCIENCE.
 4 Hours.

 This course will cover current topics in Cognitive Psychology using an interactive, participatory format that includes a lecture portion and a laboratory section.
 The course will focus on specific content topics that are especially relevant today to better understand and use advanced concepts in Cognitive Psychology.
 Completion of the course is essential for students who are interested in pursuing a career in Cognitive l Psychology research.
 May be repeated for credit as specific topics vary.
 Prerequisite: C or better in PSYC 2300, PSYC 3200, PSYC 3300, and PSYC 3334.
-Junior standing recommended.

 PSYC 4432.
 ADVANCED TOPICS IN HEALTH.
 4 Hours.

 This course will cover current topics in Health Psychology using an interactive, participatory format that includes a lecture portion and a laboratory section.
 The course will focus on specific content topics that are especially relevant today to better understand and use advanced concepts in Health Psychology.
 Completion of the course is essential for students who are interested in pursuing a career in Health Psychology research.
 May be repeated for credit as specific topics vary.
 Prerequisite: C or better in PSYC 2300, PSYC 3200, PSYC 3300, and PSYC 4357.
-Junior standing recommended.

 PSYC 5110.
 PROFESSIONAL DEVELOPMENT.
 1 Hour.